 3 Simple Hacks for Better KPIsFebruary 20, 2018 by Stacey Barr

-When you don’t have the time and energy to take on a deliberate approach to developing great KPIs, these 3 simple hacks are the best things to do to get better KPIs.
+When you don’t have the time and energy to take on a deliberate approach to developing great KPIs, these 3 hacks for better KPIs can quickly and easily improve the way you’re measuring.

 While I do believe, very deeply, in taking a deliberate and proper approach to select, implement and use KPIs and performance measures, sometimes reality gets in the way.

 Sometimes there is too much urgent stuff to fix.
 Sometimes our colleagues just don’t have the mental space or trust for something new.
 Sometimes we feel overwhelmed or confused or uncertain about which approach to take.
 Sometimes the timing just isn’t right.

 These are reasons to cut yourself a bit of slack, but not reasons to give up.
 Most of the time, those reasons above are symptoms of not measuring well.
 If we had great KPIs and measures, it would mean we had very clear goals, people engaged in their contribution to them, and a strong performance culture.